Sons and Daughters (Australian TV series): Season 6

+Episodes

 Cast

 The main cast of Sons and Daughters are initially listed in the closing credits under their respective families (The Hamilton family, the Palmer family, the Morell family, the O'Brien family), interspersed with separate slides for characters (such as Fiona Thompson and Jill Taylor) who don't easily fit into a category.
 This was followed by the guest actors of each episode (referred to as "guest artists").

 From episode 737, the credits were changed to list the main cast in alphabetical order.

+There were occasional errors during the series run, such as cast members credited in episodes long after they departed or characters listed under their wrong married name.

 Opening titles sequence

 Each episode opens with sepia-toned portraits of the main cast members, which change from year to year.
 There are some anomalies, such as Judy Nunn (who is credited as "guest artist" for her entire two-year run) being included over cast members who never appear in the opening.
 They include (in chronological order):